cclow/50sfit/pages/about.md

 ![Photo this morning in 31in Jeans](/images/info/201610.jpg)

-I've lost at least 14kg of weight, went from barely fitting into jeans with 36in waist, to fitting comfortably into 31in one that you see in the photo.
+I've lost at least 14kg of weight, went from barely fitting into jeans with 36in waist to fitting comfortably into 31in one that you see in the photo.
 I reduced my triglyceride and total cholesterol to HDL ratio to below 60 mg/dl  and 4 respectively.
 I feel more energetic and much stronger now. [^weights] Many aches and pains I've accumulated over the years in my shoulder and ankle have disappeared.

 Through this journey, I found that much of the advice from conventional wisdom are misguided.[^theBiggestLoser] I have also found lots of good credible information on these matters.